Ellen Adarna

-Ellen Meriam Go Adarna-Ramsay (born April 2, 1988) is a Filipino former actress, model, and former internet celebrity.
+Ellen Meriam Go Adarna (born April 2, 1988) is a Filipino former actress, model, and former internet celebrity.
 Her family owns various hotels, condominiums and Queensland and Madonna, a chain of motels in Cebu, Manila and Davao.
 They also own a temple in honor of her late grandmother (Temple Of Leah).
 A Gravure model, Adarna has appeared in various magazine covers in the Philippines, such as Candy, FHM, Esquire, UNO, Preview, Speed and Women's Health.

 Early life

 Adarna is the eldest of five siblings.
 She completed her primary and secondary education at the premier, all-girls' Catholic school Saint Theresa's College of Cebu.
 Adarna took up Business Administration, but dropped out in her sophomore year.
 As a teenager, she graced the covers of Candy magazine for 2005 and 2006.
 Adarna briefly worked as a secretary at her dad's company before leaving Cebu for Manila, to pursue a career in the limelight.